bunheree/STIC/Princeton University - Computer Science/WEEK01.md

 **Question 02:** Suppose that an array of strings contains ["blueberry", "chocolate", "coconut", "coffee", "mint", "strawberry", "vanilla"].
 How many compares are used for a successful search for "mint" with binary/sequential search?

-* binary search - 3 ✅
+* binary search - 3
-* sequential search 4 - 3 - wrong
+* sequential search 5

 **Question 03:** Which of the following running times for a program sorting N 10-character strings is consistent with the hypothesis that the program is using insertion sort?
 Mark all that apply.